zehro/UAH-Theatre/SQL.md

 INSERT INTO PROP(OID, DID) VALUES (oid, did);
 #Insert COLOR (run once per color adding to the object):
 INSERT INTO OBJECTCOLOR(OID, CID) VALUES (oid, cid);
+#Insert PICTURE: (order should start at 1 for the first picture, and be incremented for subsequent pictures)
+INSERT INTO PICTURE(OID, IMAGE, OBJORDER) VALUES (oid, 'image', order);
 ```
 Queries for buildUpdate:
 ```